Caroni Swamp: Scarlet Ibis

 The Caroni Swamp is also a wonderful site for bird watching.
 It is home to over 100 bird species (my Tobago.info).
 In 1962 when Trinidad and Tobago gained independence from Great Britain, the Scarlet Ibis was chosen as the national bird of Trinidad.
 The Scarlet Ibis then gained protection and could no longer be hunted.
 The Scarlet Ibis (Eudocimus ruber), travels to Venezuela every day from the Caroni Swamp.
 The distance between the swamp and the mainland of Venezuela is about 11 miles (mytobagoinfo).
 During the evening, the Scarlet Ibis returns to the Swamp where it roosts in the mangrove trees (destination tnt).
 Watching the Scarlet Ibis return from feeding on the mainland of Venezuela is the main attraction for many tourists (mytobagoinfo).
 Their vibrant red feathers fill the sky as they return to the swamp (gotrinidadandtobago).
 The Scarlet Ibis’ bright red colour comes from the pigments from their food.
 Their diet consists of crustaceans, crabs small fish, mollusks, worms, and insects (aqua.org).
 The Scarlet Ibis is protected in Trinidad and Tobago but is at risk from poaching and pollution of the Swamp.

 Caroni Bird Sanctuary Tours

 The Nanan's Bird Sanctuary Tours started in the 1930s and is named after Winston Nanan.
 Winston Nanan of Trinidad, was an acknowledged expert on the flora and fauna of the Caroni Swamp Bird Sanctuary.
-He helped get a petition signed along with his father to make the Swamp a bird sanctuary.
+He helped get a petition signed along with his father, Simon Oudit Nanan, to make the Swamp a bird sanctuary.
 Nanan's Caroni Bird Sanctuary tours conduct lectured boat tours daily into the Caroni Swamp by trained guides.
 The tours include specialized bird watching tours, fishing tours, water sampling trips, educational and research trips, photography and filming trips, and also destination weddings at the Caroni Swamp.